datamapper/dm-dev/README.md

     export DM_DEV_ROOT=/path/to/dm/dev/root
     cd $DM_DEV_ROOT/dm-validations

-    thor dm:sync
-    thor dm:bundle:install
-    thor dm:spec
-    thor dm:implode
+    thor dm:sync           # same as passing: -i dm-validations thor dm:bundle:install # same as passing: -i dm-validations thor dm:spec           # same as passing: -i dm-validations thor dm:implode        # same as passing: -i dm-validations

-All the above commands will only use dm-validations.
-Of course you can still pass any other options to the commands.
-If you want to overwrite that behavior, specify `-i all` explicitly.
+All the above commands will *only* use dm-validations.
+Of course you can still pass any other additional options to the commands.

 ## The available ruby API